 Gifts of Personal Property

 The difference here is that of “taking it with you” versus “leaving the world a better place.”
 And that’s where planned giving comes in.
-There are all kinds of planned gifts — including those that allow you to make gifts of personal property to a nonprofit.
+There are all kinds of planned gifts — including those that allow you to make gifts of personal property (like an expensive guitar) to a nonprofit.

 As a player myself, I can definitely understand wanting to be buried with a guitar.
-But a more philanthropic alternative could be, for instance, leaving that $2,000 guitar to a local music school that could truly put its value to good use.
+Yet I also realize it’s not like I’d be able to play it!
+A more philanthropic alternative could be, for instance, leaving that $2,000 guitar to a local music school that could truly put its value to good use.

-It’s the great “appreciated stuff” recipe: That collectible Telecaster can be converted into cash that can be used to spread the enjoyment of music-making further than it will ever get locked in a box six feet under.
-And it could have been done in a way that would have cemented the original owner’s legacy as man who made an impact in the world.
+It’s the great “appreciated stuff” recipe: Once donated to a nonprofit, that collectible Telecaster could be converted into cash that can then be used to spread the enjoyment of music-making — which in my opinion is a much better outcome than having a six-string locked away forever in a box six feet under.
+And it could have been done in a way that would have cemented the original owner’s legacy as a man who made an impact in the world.

-(The fact that one guy was ready to pry this guitar from its owner’s cold, dead hands indicates that a more principled individual would be ready to lay down some serious money to get his own living hands on it.)
+The simple fact that one guy was ready to pry this guitar from its owner’s cold, dead hands indicates that a more principled individual would be ready to lay down some serious money to get his own living hands on it.

 Of course, such a decision must be made before the original owner passes on.
 Which just goes to prove that it’s never too early to start talking about planned giving.